aflin/rampart/docs/source/rampart-server.rst

   See :ref:`rampart-main:Using the require Function to Import Modules` for details on writing and using modules.

-  It is also important to note that only global variables and functions, and inline functions are copied to each JavaScript context for each server thread.
+  It is also important to note that only global variables and functions from the main script, along with inline functions are copied to each JavaScript context for each server thread.
 Any other variable or function that might otherwise appear to be in scope when ``server.start()`` is executed will not be available from within each server thread.
 This is true regardless of the state of ``useThreads`` setting above.
-Any semantic confusion that might be caused by this limitation can be mostly avoided by placing functions in separate scripts as modules, since variables declared in the module will be available and properly scoped (though separately and distintly; variables are not shared between threads).
+Any semantic confusion that might be caused by this limitation can be mostly avoided by placing functions in separate scripts as modules, since variables declared in the module will be available and properly scoped (though separately and distintly; variables are never shared between threads).

   Example of a scoped variable that would not be available: